kritik5/kritik5.github.io/README.md

-git branch - a # (to list all available branches on local) touch name.html name2.css # (Create new files in the current folder) git checkout test1 # (Switch to branch named as test1)
+git branch - a # (to list all available branches on local) touch name.html name2.css # (Create new files in the current folder) git checkout test1 # (Switch to branch named as test1) To see the current developments in the website - Right click on the LHS file section - reveal in file explorer - open the google chrome index file

 ```